natmwong/thankupet_social_media_app/README.md

 # ThankuPet Social Media App

-PawPost is a social media application built with Flutter.
+PawPost is a social media application built with Flutter and Supabase.
 This app allows users to share their pet's moments, connect with other pet owners, and explore a community of pet lovers.

 ## Features